aminhrz/vue-auth-test/README.md

-# LidoChat Authentication Frontend
+# Sample Authentication Frontend

 ## Overview
-LidoChat Authentication Frontend is a Vue 3 + TypeScript single-page application that demonstrates email/password authentication backed by Firebase.
-It delivers a localized right-to-left experience for Persian-speaking users, complete with responsive Bootstrap styling, client-side form validation, and toast-based feedback.
+Sample Authentication Frontend is a Vue 3 + TypeScript single-page application that demonstrates email/password authentication backed by Firebase.
+It delivers a localized right-to-left experience, complete with responsive Bootstrap styling, client-side form validation, and toast-based feedback.
 The project is scaffolded with Vite and organized for rapid iteration while keeping the codebase maintainable as the app grows.

 ## Tech Stack
 - **Framework:** Vue 3 with the Composition API and Vite